pwojnaro/robotium-sandwich/README.md

 --------------

 Robotium-Sandwich screen classes are very easy to define.
 Simply derive your class from AScreen, pass a target activity class to a default constructor and define any number of widgets as public fields.
 Every widget field has to be of a type that derives from AView and is typically annotated with one more @A* identifiers.
-If no identifier is provided, Sandwich will associate a field with a first occurence of widget of a given type (@(AIndex(0) is a default identifier).
+If no identifier is provided, Sandwich will associate a field with the first occurence of widget of a given type (@AIndex(0) is a default identifier).

+Screen classes can also contain methods that implement business logic of an app.
+This is a highly recommended design pattern that will result in even more abstract and maintanable tests.

 Widgets and identifiers